CyDragon80/node-xml-csharp-cereal/README.md

 ```
 ### XmlTemplateFactory - Add Enum
 There are three ways to decode/encode an enumeration.
-1. Add simple object representation of the enum to factory.
+1. Add a simple object representation of the enum to factory.
 ```javascript
 var MyEnumSimple = { zero:0, one:1, two:2, three:3 };
 factory.addEnum('MyEnum', MyEnumSimple);